Travel Insurance in Alberta

 A Word on Snowbirds and Long Stays

-If you're spending two, three, four months or more outside Canada in winter, a few things matter that vacation travelers don't have to think about:
+If you're spending two, three, or four months outside Canada in winter, a few things matter that shorter-trip travelers don't have to think about.

-For long-stay travelers, this is not the place to chase the cheapest premium.
+For long-stay travelers, this isn't the place to chase the cheapest premium.
 The downside scenarios are too expensive.
+Snowbirds with significant assets often coordinate travel coverage with broader retirement planning, since geographic flexibility affects tax position and provincial residency.

 Snowbird travel insurance for Albertans wintering in Florida and the southern US